-When starting your job search you will find tonnes of the same, or very similar, jobs offered from loads of different employers.
-So, you find yourself asking what job should I do?
-Not only do you want to get a good career match, but you want to find a company that suits you.
+When starting your job search, you will find a lot of similar jobs offered by many different employers.
+So, you might find yourself wondering: which job should I pick?
+Not only do you want to find the best career match, but you also want to find a company that suits you.
 Finding out which companies suit you is vital.
-Liking the company you work for will make a big difference to work happiness!
+Liking the company you work for will make all the difference in your work happiness!

 During your job search, you might find yourself saying ‘oh no, what job should I do?’ when you find more than one career match and you are not sure which of the companies you should apply to and which to ignore.
 To get the best experience and actually enjoy your job, graduate scheme, internship or placement, you want to pick a career match and a company where you feel you’ll fit in.